iain/i18n-airbrake/README.md

 # I18n::Airbrake

+* when the translation can be found
   * translates known keys normally
-* translates defaults normally
+  * uses the default normally
+* when the translation cannot be found
   * notifies airbrake in production environment
   * titleizes the key in production environment
   * raises the error in development environment
   * raises the error in test environment

 (straight from the specs)